mattering-press/Hear-Here-Spatial-Practices/essays/catherine_hahn.md

 **CATHERINE HAHN**: Yes, and there’s this idea of rubbing out, of erasure.
 She sometimes takes her work down too, even when it’s already installed on the wall.
 So, there’s this really interesting play with imagery.

 What I really loved about her—and what I thought was so significant—was when the front door glass of the Cathedral was vandalised.
 She was invited, as one of the artists, to install a temporary piece in that space.
 Because it was during Covid-19, her work became a kind of dialogue with her children, about not being able to see them.
-[She included images of childhood objects](https://www.coventrycathedral.org.uk/broken-angel-barbara-walker-2): a toy—some kind of teddy bear, I think—a few bracelets, and a skateboard.
+She included images of childhood objects: a toy—some kind of teddy bear, I think—a few bracelets, and a skateboard.

 I thought that the skateboard was so poignant because it's so mundane; it's a day-to-day object for children.
 It was what people couldn't do during Covid-19; you can't travel, you can't see your children, your children can't go out and play.
 It also has this wheel, which reminds me of the cars in Coventry.
 The fact that she chose such a mundane, everyday, immediately recognisable symbol of childhood and freedom—and the fact that it was on the front of the Cathedral— is incredibly touching, and it really connects the inside and the outside world.

 It spoke to all those things that we're thinking about, like how do you get air in with this day-to-day object?
 And it’s completely contemporary.
 It also made me reflect on how moments of destruction can become moments of opportunity.
 Things come down, things go up.
-And that’s not new—this building has been changing for centuries.
-There have been times when people have been prepared to say: new things need to replace the old.
+And that’s not new—Notre Dame has been changing for centuries.
+And there have been times when people have been prepared to say: new things need to replace the old.

 **NIRMAL PUWAR:** Yeah, you mentioned the skateboard because Duncan, our sound producer here, will know that in front of the Cathedral, on the steps and the steps of the Herbert, there are actually young people skateboarding all the time.